• Skip to primary navigation

 Ingredients

-• 1/2 C Pumpkin Puree fresh or canned* (not pumpkin pie) - add one Tablespoon of water and whisk to canned pumpkin 126 g
+• 1/2 cup (125 grams) Pumpkin Puree fresh or canned (not pumpkin pie) – add one Tablespoon of water if using canned pumpkin

 Maple Glaze:

-• 1 tsp Vanilla Bean Paste or 1/2 scraped out vanilla bean or vanilla extract
+• 1 teaspoon Vanilla Extract or 1/2 scraped vanilla bean

 Instructions

-• Line a sheet pan with parchment paper.
-Cut the cold butter into 1/4" cubes and place in the freezer while prepping the other ingredients.
+• Line a large sheet pan with parchment paper and make room in the freezer for the pan.
+Set aside.

-• Sift the whole wheat white flour, all purpose flour, corn starch, brown sugar, ginger, cloves, nutmeg, cinnamon, baking powder, baking soda, and salt into a large mixing bowl.
+• Mix the Dry Ingredients: Whisk the all purpose flour, corn starch, brown sugar, pumpkin pie spice, cinnamon, baking powder, baking soda, and salt into a large mixing bowl.

-Work gently, but quickly as the dough needs to stay cold and overworking the dough can cause the scones to flatten while baking.
-If the dough becomes sticky pop it in the fridge for 15 minutes to chill.
+Work gently, but quickly as the dough needs to stay cold.
+If the dough becomes too sticky, pop it in the freezer for 15 minutes to chill.

-Roll the dough out to 3/4" thick circle and cut into 8 wedges.
+Reflour your work surface and flour your rolling pin.
+Roll the dough out to 3/4 inch thick circle that's about 7-7 1/2 inches in diameter and cut into eight wedges using a knife in one quick motion down.
+No sawing here.
 Place scones on the parchment lined sheet pan, and place in the freezer for 30 minutes.

-MAKE AHEAD: At this point, the scones can be held in the fridge overnight for a quick bake in the morning or be frozen for longer storage**.
-Just make sure they are wrapped tightly.
+Make Ahead**: At this point, scones may be frozen solid for a quick bake in the morning or for longer storage.

-• Bake for 18-22 minutes or until golden.
+Bake for 5 minutes at 425 Fahrenheit, then reduce the temperature of the oven to 375 Fahrenheit, baking an additional 15-20 minutes or until golden.
+The tips of the scones may get dark (it's okay!).
+The internal temperature of the scones, when checked with a digital food thermometer should be 200 – 210 Fahrenheit (93 – 99 Celsius)when done.
 For a dryer scone, turn the oven off, leave the scones in the oven, and prop the oven door open for about 10 minutes.

 Notes